Want to learn more about Rare Ozzies? Join this Facebook Group.

 Nero d'Avola is among the ten most important alternative red wine varieties in Australia.

-A possible limitation of the variety is its susceptibility to fungal diseases so that it may not do well in regions where there is rain at harvest time.
+A possible limitation of the variety is its susceptibility to fungal diseases so that it may not do so well in regions where there is rain at harvest time.

 These wines are often soft and drinkable making them versatile for when and with what you serve them.